CAN HEALTH DATA TRANSFORM HEALTHCARE?

 Realizing the science-fiction-like aspirations of advanced medicine is closer than ever – if we succeed in solving not only the fascinating research puzzles, but the usability test of putting them to work for improving care.

-Shira Lev-Ami is a member of the Steering Committee for the first Big DataTLV event in Israel to focus on HealthCare on April 16, 2019, in the Wohl Convention Center in the heart of Innovation Nation, Israel www.bigdatatlv.com READ MORE
+Shira Lev-Ami is a member of the Steering Committee for the first Big DataTLV event in Israel to focus on HealthCare on April 16, 2019, in the Wohl Convention Center, in front of Bar Ilan University, Ramat Gan, in the heart of Innovation Nation, Israel www.bigdatatlv.com READ MORE

 Media contact: Elaine Harrison <> Contact email: email@example.com